Guide to Filter Bag Treatments and Finishes

-Learn About Common Filter Bag Finishes Such as Calendering (Glazing), Singeing, Napping, and Coating.
+Learn About Common Filter Bag Finishes Such as Calendaring (Glazing), Singeing, Napping, and Coating.

 There are a few different finishes and treatments that can help lengthen the life of your filter bag, improve its stability, and make cleaning an easier process.
 Filter performance is directly related to how well filters can tolerate the work environment it’s in.
 So applying a specific finish or treatment is one way to achieve better performance.